-The applicant's staff plan template (see Attachment E) provided by DBH is required.
-The staffing plan should describe staff duties, qualifications, and the percent of time to be spent on project activities, and whether the time will be charged to the grant.
+The applicant's staffing plan template (see Attachment E) provided by DBH is required.
+The staffing plan should describe staff duties, qualifications, the percent of time to be spent on project activities, and whether the time will be charged to the grant.
 The plan should clearly indicate which staff positions will need to be hired.
 Staff CVs, resumes, and position descriptions shall be submitted and will not count towards the page limit.
-Staffing should include, at a minimum, the program director responsible for the oversight and day-to-day management of the proposed program; staff responsible for service delivery; staff responsible for monitoring programmatic activities and use of funds; and staff responsible for data collection, quality and reporting, and the clinical coordinator responsible for coordinating care teams, and acting as a liaison between TAY, TAY families, and health care professionals.
-They also oversee budgets, hire and train staff, and develop and implement clinic policies and protocols.
+Staffing should include, at a minimum, the program director responsible for the oversight and day-to-day management of the proposed program; staff responsible for service delivery; staff responsible for monitoring programmatic activities and use of funds; and staff responsible for data collection, quality and reporting.